 El Salvador is a Central American country that’s home to more than 6 million people as well as one UNESCO World Heritage Site — Joya de Ceren.
 The country has plenty of natural resources and connections to other countries and continents.
 These characteristics make it a great place for companies looking to expand in South America.

-Globalization Partners can take the stress of a global expansion off your shoulders and onto our own through El Salvador payroll outsourcing and our global expansion platform.
+Globalization Partners can take the stress of a global expansion off your shoulders and onto our own through El Salvador payroll outsourcing and our global expansion solution.
 Instead of setting up your own El Salvador payroll, you can use our existing and compliant option.
 We’ll pay your employees the correct amount every time and take on the responsibility of compliance.

 Taxation Rules in El Salvador